lingbend/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Use properly formatted HTML.
-Have 2 HTML pages: A login page and a goal setting/tracking page with embedded feed.
+- **HTML** - Uses properly formatted HTML.
+Has 2 HTML pages: A login page and a goal setting/tracking page with embedded feed.
 - **CSS** - Formatting works well for PC and mobile sized browsers.
 Uses good color contrast and palette as well as text font, prioritizing readability and professionalism.
 Display feed and goal progress bars.